Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 Q1: How does tolerance impact CNC prototyping cost?

 Tighter tolerances with high precision require slower machining and specialized tooling.
-This translates to longer machining times and ultimately leads to a rise in labor costs and impacts the overall prototyping costs as well.
+This translates to longer machining times and ultimately leads to a rise in labor costs, which impacts the overall prototyping costs.

 Q2: What is the difference in cost between 3-axis and 5-axis CNC machining for prototypes?